besttime-app/BestTime-Documentation/source/includes/_apireference.md

 | Query data from existing forecasts | Query credits    | Public           | api_key_public  |

 ### Subscription plans
 Credits will be added at the start of every monthly invoice cycle, when you upgrade, or when you buy extra credit bundles (only for selected subscription plans).
 Credits don't expire and automatically roll over to the next month.
+If you cancel your subscription coins will stay in your account.
+However, all your API keys will be deactivated.
+This means you cannot create new forecasts and query existing forecasts.
+If you decide to re-subscribe on the same account you can use your old coins, but you cannot access the previous forecasts anymore.